alishasrivas/Coordin8/team/m2/features.md

 ## Event Dashboard

 Users will be able to view all the events they created and were invited to.
 They will be able to view past events and upcoming events.

-### List View
+Each event on the dashboard will have an edit button that opens the Event Modification/Deletion Screen.
+The dashboard will update whenever an event is created, modified, or deleted.

 **Size**: Large

 **Points**: 4